 Our Cornish Milk Mineral Paint® takes seven days for the paint to cure properly and be the toughest it can be for ultimate protection.
 It can be touched up if there are any scuffing, during the seven day curing time, but be sure to look after your newly painted piece while it's curing to prevent any damage.

 Dry time for Cornish Milk Mineral Paint® is usually 30 minutes to one hour, but this depends on the environment the mineral paint is being used.
 After this point, you can add another coat.

 Please do NOT paint in direct sunlight or outside on hot days as this will cause our mineral paint to dry too quickly and the mineral paint will not have time to self level for a smooth finish.

-Why does the new Cornish Milk formula have a different consistency?
+Why does the new Cornish Milk formula have a different consistency and thickness?

 It's perfectly normal for different Cornish Milk colours to be a slightly different consistency to each other and this is because lighter colours require less natural pigments and darker colours require more to create their unique colour and depth.

-The ingredients within our new and improved formula have been greatly improved, as well as our the organic earth pigments which have been used to colour our mineral paints.
+The ingredients within our new and improved formula have been greatly improved, as well as our the organic earth pigments, which have been used to colour all our mineral paint shades.
 All of our ingredients have been carefully selected and tested to the highest quality control measures to ensure a superior performing mineral paint and colour shades.